tj12323/SGC/README.md

   | **RT-1 (Real)**     | **0.0448**    |
   | **Nuscenes (Real)** | **0.0468**    |

-  These scores highlight STC's ability to discern high spatio-temporal consistency in authentic sequences, with RT-1 and Nuscenes achieving the best STC scores.
+  These scores highlight SGC's ability to discern high spatio-temporal consistency in authentic sequences, with RT-1 and Nuscenes achieving the best SGC scores.
 Full quantitative comparisons, including MEt3R and FVD metrics for all listed methods, can be found in Table 2 of our paper.